vladimirdj/openlearn/README.md

    (4) JavaScript (alongwith jQuery at certain places).

 The database being used is MySQL.
-All the queries can be found in the file called `openlearn.sql`.
-You can import it in phpMyAdmin's portal.
+All the queries can be found in the file called `openlearn.sql`, which can be imported from phpMyAdmin's portal.

 It has the following features: